microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 ![Screenshot of the History tab with options highlighted](./images/storing-and-sharing-queries.png)

 To share queries that you run, select the **Share** button in the response pane, and then select **Copy**.
-This copies a link to share and allow others to see your query and the results.
+This copies a link to share that allows others to see your query and the results.

 ![Screenshot of Graph Explorer with the Share and Copy options highlighted](./images/share-query.png)